14 DAYS SOUTH AFRICA: COASTAL DELIGHTS

 Itinerary

 Exploring all that Africa has to offer is a dream for many.
 From epic Kenya safari adventures spotting Africa’s Big Five, going on a Gorilla trekking in Uganda or relaxing at Diani Beach: Africa has it all.
-Good news: Africa Safari Trips can build a custom made itinerary that suits all your wishes.
+Good news: Africa Safari Trips can build a custom-made itinerary that suits all your wishes.

 Our most popular itineraries can help you find some inspiration.
 A lot of our clients love to end their exciting safari with a few days of relaxation on Africa’s most stunning beaches.
 Would you like that as well?